Lemon-cmd/CPP-DeepLearn/README.md

 # CPP-DeepLearn

-DPP is a deep learning library built in c++ using Eigen and thread library.
+__DPP__ is a C++ deep learning library built using Eigen and thread library.
 It provides an easy way to create neural networks similar to that of keras.

-**Usage**
+## Usage
-To create a model, one must first construct the sequential object.
+To create a model, one must first construct the __sequential__ class.

 ```c++
    std::unique_ptr<Sequential> model {new Sequential()};